conda/conda/docs/source/user-guide/concepts/environments.rst

 |

-Why use Python virtual environments
+Why use venv-based virtual environments
 ===================================
 - You prefer their workflow or spec formats
 - You prefer to use the system Python and libraries
-- You prefer packages that come more directly from the project maintainers
+- Your project maintainers only publish to PyPI, and you prefer packages that come more directly from the project maintainers,   rather than someone else providing builds based on the same code

 Why use conda virtual environments?
 ===================================

 - You want control over binary compatibility choices
-- You want to utilize newer language standards
+- You want to utilize newer language standards, such as C++ 17
 - You need libraries beyond what the system Python offers
 - You want to manage packages from languages other than Python in the same space